 Mercia has been a member of the Quoted Companies Alliance (“QCA”) since 2015 to further its understanding of, and adherence to, good corporate governance practice.
 While adherence to the QCA’s Corporate Governance Code (the QCA Code) was not mandatory at that time, the Group sought to follow its recommendations where practical.
 For Mercia, good corporate governance is about ensuring that the Group is aligned with its shareholders’ objectives and that the execution of the strategy adopted will create long-term incremental shareholder value.
 In March 2018, the London Stock Exchange introduced a requirement for companies admitted to trading on AIM to adopt and comply with a recognised corporate governance code by 28 September 2018.
 Mercia formally adopted the QCA Code on 21 September 2018.

-The Board comprises seven Directors, of which three are Executives and four are Non-executives.
+The Board comprises eight Directors, of which three are Executives and five are Non-executives.
 Collectively they reflect a balance of different skills, experiences and backgrounds.
-The Chief Financial Officer is also the Company Secretary.

 Dr Mark Payton (Chief Executive Officer)

 Dr Jonathan Pell (Non-executive Director)

 The Board delegates specific duties and responsibilities to certain committees and has an Audit and Risk Committee, a Remuneration Committee and a Nominations Committee, as described more fully below.

 The Audit and Risk Committee is appointed by the Board to assist the Board in fulfilling its obligations relating to the integrity of the internal financial controls and financial reporting of the Company, including in relation to standards set by the Financial Reporting Council for Client Assets (“CASS”) audit purposes.